|

 fruits.
 The leaves of the evergreen types may

-resemble that of Ilex (Holly).
+resemble those of Ilex (Holly).

 Generally,